A Leader Report

 Each indicator looks like this.

-When this team engages stakeholders externally, we tell a clear, consistent story.
+When this team engages externally, it tells one clear, consistent story.

 Now bar